Thursday, March 9th, 2017

 However there’s always a few nutters out there, so if the fada is important to you, please do review the consultation and send your comments in.
-You can read more from the IEDR here, and the consultation is available here (PDF).
+You can read more from the IEDR here.
 We are of course accredited IE registrars, and will be offering domains with fadas as soon as they become available.

 Friday, February 19th, 2016

 The launch of 1 and 2 letter IE domain names continues to the Landrush phase on February 21, essentially a pre-registration period with a premium price that reduces competition for registrations.
 Domains that have more than one applicant by the end of this phase, on March 22, will go to auction between March 29 and April 12.
 Our price per domain is €120 + VAT, which we believe to be the cheapest available, and renewals are at our standard rate of €20/year.
 The application fee is non-refundable, by registry policy.